harish00006/chatbot/README.md

 cd chatbot-application

---Run the Spring Boot application:

-./mvnw spring-boot:run
---Open your web browser and go to http://localhost:8080 to interact with the chatbot.

 --Usage
 * Enter a message in the input field and click "Send" to send a text message to the chatbot.
 * Click the "Voice" button to use voice recognition for input.